 That one would fail and the other succeed is predictable enough.
 That’s how these things tend to go in Hollywood history when two duplicate projects arrive at roughly the same time.
 However, very rarely has race been the primary differentiation between two such high-profile projects, and those worries about what this says about Hollywood’s creativity still apply.

-They also play to many of the same expected story beats, offering up the Bridesmaids-esque exploits of a group of women (a recognizable leading lady, Johansson and Hall, surrounded by funny character actresses, Jillian Bell, Ilana Glazer, Kate McKinnon, Zoe Kravtiz on one side, Latifah, Haddish and Pinkett-Smith on the other) on an out-of-town weekend trip.
-They strut through the city like they own it, are seen sharing a group hug on a bed together, roll their eyes at the over-the-top stylings and one-liners from the obvious wild card member of their little sistership, hit the local bars where they try to re-enact a dance they perfected together in their college days, etc. Sure enough, the two queen bees in the group (Hall and Latifah in Girls, Johansson and Bell in Rough) aren’t the friends they used to be, and that fracture and the need to repair it is the primary driving point of the story.
+They also play many of the same expected story beats, offering up the Bridesmaids-esque exploits of a group of women on an out-of-town weekend trip. .
+Each one has a recognizable leading lady, Johansson, and Hall, surrounded by funny character actresses, Jillian Bell, Ilana Glazer, Kate McKinnon, Zoe Kravitz on one side, Latifah, Haddish and Pinkett-Smith on the other.
+The women in both films strut through the city like they own it, are seen sharing a group hug on a bed together, roll their eyes at the over-the-top stylings and one-liners from the obvious wild card member of their little sistership, hit the local bars where they try to re-enact a dance they perfected together in their college days, etc. Sure enough, the two queen bees in the group (Hall and Latifah in Girls, Johansson and Bell in Rough) aren’t the friends they used to be, and that fracture and the need to repair it is the primary driving point of the story.

 Of course, then Rough Night turns into a black comedy with a dead male stripper at its center.
 Girls Trip, um, doesn’t do that.
 Plus, since there is a decade+ age difference between the two casts Rough Night is about millennials struggling to move on to the next stages in their life (such as a first marriage or financial independence) whereas Girls Trip is more about seasoned women trying to get their groove back (post-divorce or in the face of cheating spouse).
 Even so, both movies still build to a predictable group hug moment and impassioned speech about how much these women mean to each other.
 Their paths getting there might differ, but their goals are very much the same.